Altinn/altinn-studio-docs/content/broker/user-guides/get-started/service-owner/_index.en.md

 ## How to migrate from Altinn 2 to Altinn 3 {#how-to-migrate-from-Altinn-2-to-Altinn-3}

 If you have an existing solution in Altinn 2 you wish to migrate, you can either create a new independent Altinn Broker service in Altinn 3, or use the transition solution, described here.

-TODO: Link to transition Solution when available.
+TODO: Link to transition solution documentation when available.